emperorofmars/stf-unity/readme.md

 - Components could be moved into their own root object instead of being placed directly into nodes.
 - What functionality should be described by nodes or components?
 Should, for example, mesh instances be a node or component?
 Currently, STF.mesh_instance is a component.
 - Animation paths import in the STF representation into Unity.
 They only get resolved during a second stage's process.
 To make animations easier to work with for authoring, they should convert into the authoring format, targeting STF specific components.
 Perhaps animation path conversion could also be streamlined into component and resource converters directly instead of them being their own hot loadable interface.
+- Refine the import and export UI's.
+Addon applying and second-stage-loaders should be able to hook their own options into the importer UI.
+- Generally refine the entire user experience of using STF.
+Build better inspectors for components and resources.
+- Potentially consolidate the various hot loadable components.
+Animation path translation for example could become the concern of the appropriate component's or resource's loader.
+- Build a UI for MTF materials.
+It should make it easy to add properties and generate Unity materials for whatever shader is selected.

 ## Some Background and Motivation
 VR Avatars are currently distributed as packages for game-engines, specifically Unity.
 This is an issue as end users have a hard time using professional tools.
 Additionally, Unity is not a character-editor, it's a tool with which a character-editor application can be created.